Body Surgery

 First Week

-Swelling gradually reduces.
-Most patients can return to work within 1–2 weeks.
-The compression garment is typically worn for 4–6 weeks in total.
+Swelling gradually reduces and contour improvements become more visible.
+Most patients return to desk work within one to two weeks.
+The compression garment is worn continuously for six to eight weeks to help the skin adapt to the new contour.

 Long-Term